 - Vehicle can be immobilized for up to 180 days

 - A fine can be imposed from $350 to $1,500

-While an OVI is generally a misdemeanor crime in Ohio, three or more convictions of driving under the influence in a six year time span can turn the misdemeanor into a felony charge.
-The same holds true if a person has five or more convictions within twenty years.
+While an OVI is generally a misdemeanor crime in Ohio, three or more convictions of driving under the influence in a six-year time span can turn the misdemeanor into a felony charge.
+The same holds true if a person has five or more convictions within 20 years.

 Ohio DUI Statistics

-Even with all the fines and jail time imposed on people caught driving while impaired with alcohol, nearly half of all the drivers arrested for driving while drunk are repeat offenders.
+Even with all the fines and jail time imposed on people caught driving while impaired by alcohol, nearly half of all the drivers arrested for driving while drunk are repeat offenders.

 A third of people who have suspended licenses for driving while impaired by alcohol will keep on driving.